niklasramo/palikka/README.md

 #### `Palikka.define( ids, [ dependencies ], [ factory ] )`

 Define a module or multiple modules.
-After a module is defined another module can not be defined with the same id, naturally.
+After a module is defined another module cannot be defined with the same id, naturally.
 Undefining a module is not possible either.
 If you try to define a module with an existing module id Palikka will silently ignore the define command.
-Palikka does not support circular dependencies, but it does detect them for you automatically and throw an error instantly when you try to define a module with a circular dependency.
+Palikka does not support circular dependencies, but it does detect them for you automatically and throws an error instantly when you try to define a module with a circular dependency.

 **Explicit syntax variations**